Dr. Pero Mićić

 How do most companies deal with their assumptions about the future?
 Negligent!
 The following problems and dangers exist there in practice.

-1. you are not even aware of a large part of your future assumptions.
+1. you are not even aware of a large part of your assumptions about the future.
 Therefore, you are flying blind.
 How can I boldly say such a thing without knowing you?
 Well, in thirty years I have seen more than a thousand companies and their strategies from the inside.
 If at all, assumptions about the future are only dealt with in passing, although everything, really everything, is based on them.

 Do you have an overview of your future assumptions?
 No?
 Then it is high time.